- Location: New Mexico

 - All major religious organizations within the United States support organ and tissue donations.

-- Donations won't alter or delay funeral plans; an open casket is still possible.
+- Donations will not alter or delay funeral plans; an open casket is still possible.

-Donors must be at least 15 years old to register on their own; if you're under that age, you'll need the consent of your parent of guardian.
+Donors must be at least 13 years old to register on their own; if you're between 13 years old and 15 years old, you'll need the consent of your parent of guardian.

 Those who already have a license or ID card may add their choice to become a donor by picking up a sticker from any MVD field office.